ivanturianytsia/CoffeeMaker/README.md

 # CoffeeMaker
-Client app for coffe maker machine based on Raspberry Pi.
+Client app for CoffeeMaker machine based on Raspberry Pi.